cambridge-cares/TheWorldAvatar/Agents/FloodWarningAgent/README.md

 &nbsp;
 ## 1.2 Spinning up the stack

 Navigate to `Deploy/stacks/dynamic/stack-manager` and run the following command there from a *bash* terminal.
-To [spin up the stack], both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (see detailed guidance following the provided link).
-There are several [common stack scripts] provided to manage the stack:
+To spin up the stack, both a `postgis_password` and `geoserver_password` file need to be created in the `stack-manager/inputs/secrets/` directory (for details see the [Stack Manager] README).
+There are several common stack scripts provided to manage the stack:

 ```bash
 # Start the stack (please note that this might take some time) - the port is optional and defaults to 3838